Join My Academy For Just $4.99/Month!

 Flip that around and you have an active voice!

-It’s much more straight forward.
+It’s much more straightforward.

 That’s why I highly recommend auditing content for passive voice.